By Tatyana Movshevich ’04 (Dzerzhinsk, Russia / Blandon, PA)

-TLC Language Center was set up in 2013 and in just three years the number of students increased rapidly – from 77 to over 500 students.
-The FLEX alumna is keen to develop a long-term relationship with every client.
+TLC Language Center students increased from 77 in 2013 to over 500 students only three years later.
+Valentina is keen to develop a long-term relationship with every client.
 When selecting the right group she takes into account students’ personal circumstances.

 As a result of this approach, many students bring along their family and friends.
-Thus, 95 percent of the school’s clients find out about the school not through flashy advertising, but by word of mouth.
+In fact, 95 percent of the school’s clients find out about the school not through flashy advertising, but by word of mouth.

 (A TV report featuring TLC and Valentina’s work in Romanian language – starting at 4 minutes 30 seconds.)

-‘It’s a catch 22 situation – in order for these students to have opportunities in life they need to speak English.
-But in order to speak English they need to be given chances to learn,’ notes Valentina.
-‘I’d like to break this cycle and make sure that every student can develop his or her talents and skills’.
+“It’s a catch 22 situation – in order for these students to have opportunities in life they need to speak English.
+But in order to speak English they need to be given chances to learn,” Valentina said. “‘I’d like to break this cycle and make sure that every student can develop his or her talents and skills.”

-During the summer of 2016 the FLEX alumna had a chance to exchange professional experiences with other young entrepreneurs from all over the world at the Global Village for Future Leaders of Business and Industry at Lee Iacocca Institute at Lehigh University.
-You can read more about the Global Village program here.
+In 2016, Valentina had a chance to exchange professional experiences with other young entrepreneurs from all over the world at the Global Village for Future Leaders of Business and Industry at Lee Iacocca Institute at Lehigh University.

 Motivated by the experiences at the Global Village, Valentina is now planning to expand her school into other regions of Moldova.
 At the moment she is developing new online courses and gathering ideas for future social projects.